springboardmentor545-lgtm/Conversational-IVR-Aravind/ivr-acs-bap-integration/docs/API.md

 ## 2. Request Specification

-The API expects a JSON payload with the following structure.
+The API expects a JSON payload with the following structure:

 | Field              |  Type  | Required | Description                                                                |
 | ------------------ | :----: | :------: | -------------------------------------------------------------------------- |